Suhaib-Hilal/Suhaib-Hilal/README.md

 I enjoy watching TV Shows.

 ## Talking about Personal Stuffs:
-- 🔭 I’m currently doing the 100 Days Of Python course!
 - 👨‍💻 All of my projects are available at [https://github.com/Suhaib-Hilal](https://github.com/Suhaib-Hilal)
 - 📫 How to reach me: **tantary.suhaib.main@gmail.com**
 - ⚡ Fact: **I'm a Kid!**